cdl-geneseo/douglass-day/how-to-transcribe.md

 ## Detailed instructions

 The By the People website has [detailed instructions](https://crowd.loc.gov/get-started/how-to-transcribe/) to guide you in transcribing documents in a way that meets their goals.
-Again, you don't need to create an account to start transcribing.
-You can jump right in.

 The site also explains [how to review transcribed documents](https://crowd.loc.gov/get-started/how-to-review/).
 You do need to register an account in order to review transcribed documents.

 ## Limbering up

 You don't need to wait for Douglass Day to start developing your transcribing skills.
-You can dive into any one of the LOC's [active transcription campaigns](https://crowd.loc.gov/campaigns-topics/) right now to get a feel for how to do the work.
-If you start flexing your fingers before February 14, you'll be ready to transcribe Douglass and help others in the room.
+We recommend that you do the following to get yourself ready for Douglass Day.

+- Register an account with [By the People](https://crowd.loc.gov/) (optional but recommended)
+- Vist the campaign for the [correspondence of James A. Garfield](https://crowd.loc.gov/campaigns/garfield-correspondence/).
+You can visit any campaign, really, but the advantage of visiting the Garfield campaign is twofold: (1) Like the Douglass letters, the Garfield letters are written in a nineteenth-century hand; and (2) There are lots of letters still to be transcribed.
+- Look at some of the completed transcriptions to get a feel for how your own transcriptions should look.
+- Start transcribing!
+Notice that you can pull up a window with quick tips about transcription protocols right in the transcription interface.
+Strive for accuracy but remember that your transcription needn't be perfect or complete. *Every contribution moves the project forward.* If you find a page too difficult, you can simply pull up another.
+If you find transcription itself too difficult, you can contribute by reviewing or tagging others' transcriptions.
+There are multiple ways to contribute!
+- Take a moment to notice and be inspired by the number of people who've contributed to this and other By the People campaigns.
+This is the power of community!